cgfrost/moolater/README.md

 # Comments

 If you have a bug please raise it here on GitHub but for discussion and ideas head on over to the Remember the Milk [Forums](https://www.rememberthemilk.com/forums/tips/20401/).
+You can also leave a review on the Firefox [Add-Ons marketplace](https://addons.mozilla.org/en-US/firefox/addon/moo-later/) page.

 # Hotkeys